 Circus as a Practice of Resist_ing

-Circus as an Ecological Practice: How to Give the Others of Circus Practice Space to Come to Expression?
+Circus as a Practice of Ecological Thinking: How to Give the Others of Circus Practice Space to Come to Expression?

 Olivier Sibai and Marius Luedicke